SESYNC-ci/data-package-lesson/docs/_slides/prov.md

 ### Adding provenance to your data package

-Prov can be added to a data package using [`datapack`](https://github.com/ropensci/datapack/blob/master/vignettes/datapack-overview.Rmd) and the function below.
-But see the linked vignette for more details.
+Prov can be added to a data package using `datapack` and the function below.
+But see the [vignette](https://github.com/ropensci/datapack/blob/master/vignettes/datapack-overview.Rmd) for more details.